vigetlabs/microcosm/docs/recipes/immutable-js.md

 We've found it can be much simpler to expose vanilla JavaScript data to our presentation layer.
 Unfortunately, this tends to mitigate much of the benefit of immutable data.
-It also can impose serious performance penalties serializing between the two formats.
+It also can impose serious performance penalties marshalling between the two formats.

 It is worth walking through the phases of state a Microcosm works through in order